rejetto/hfs/dev-plugins.md

 - `getConnections: Connections[]` retrieve current list of active connections.

+- `storageDir: string` folder where a plugin is supposed to store run-time data.

 - `events: EventEmitter` this is the main events emitter used by HFS.

 - `require: function` use this instead of standard `require` function to access modules already loaded by HFS.
 Example: